Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/1_Setting_Pws/README-EN.md

 The most common passwords attack are __Brute Force, Phishing, Dictionary Attack, Credential Stuffing__.

 Oh, yes!
 We’ve all been there, right?
-The __Cyberville__ 🏫 'Lincoln High School' 2️⃣ has been hacked, and that’s why you have to solve __Mission 1__.
+The __Cyberville__ 🏫 'Lincoln High School' 2️⃣ has been hacked, and that’s why you have to solve __Mission Weird Lights__.
 It can happen to anyone, and we totally get it if you're feeling a little overwhelmed right now.
 But don't you worry!
 There are ways you can protect yourself and our __Cyberville__ School from future attacks.

 Let's learn together about some of the most common attacks on our passwords.
 Once we've done that, we'll solve the first mission, "Weird Lights - School Under Attack!"